ATpoint/nf_blank/README.md

 - `[0-9]*` after the dot an optional numeral is allowed
 - `[K,M,G]B$` end the string with any of K,M,G followed by B

 Taken together this checks that `--memory` is e.g. `4.2GB` or `4.GB` so obeying the Nextflow syntax for memory params.
+This works only for strings and is disabled for types integer, float, numeric and logical.

 Note that the regex pattern is **not quoted** as it is not a string.